spacejack/mithril-ts-example/readme.md

-# Mithril 1.0 / Typescript Example Project
+# Mithril / Typescript Example Project

-This is an example project using the Mithril 1.0 (RC5) and TypeScript.
+This is an example project using [Mithril](https://mithril.js.org/) and TypeScript.

 ## Installation: